elaforge/karya/doc/overview.md

 - Non-realtime.
 While you should be able to play back a score soon after making changes, it's still oriented around non-realtime score-writing.
 You cannot change a playback in progress.
-Support for recording MIDI is not a focus, partially because it's hard to integrate a low-level recorded performance with a high-level handwritten score, but mostly because I don't work that way.
+You can't record MIDI in realtime, partially because it's hard to reconcile a low-level recorded performance with a high-level handwritten score, but mostly because I don't work that way.
+It wouldn't be that hard to implement though.

 - Complicated MIDI routing.
 Since it doesn't host plugins itself you have to route MIDI to a plugin host, which likely requires a bunch of virtual MIDI